zeusdeux/preach/README.md

 ======
 [![Build Status](https://travis-ci.org/zeusdeux/preach.svg?branch=master)](https://travis-ci.org/zeusdeux/preach)

 Preach is a lightweight pubsub utility for node and the browser.
+The browser version is ~2kb gzipped.

 ## Installation